FAQ On Writing

 “You post, like, an article nearly every day… they must at least take you…hours.”

-Some pieces take 30 minutes; others I fuck with for days.
-But at some point I stop.
+Some pieces take 30 minutes, others I edit for several hours, some I scrap altogether.

 How do you publish so frequently?